 I grabbed my phone—I had to reach out to someone, anyone, had to let them know what had happened.
 I needed help—but from who?
 I looked back to the door.
-My friends were downstairs—couldn’t I talk to them?
+My friends were downstairs, or would be soon—couldn’t I talk to them?
 No. I was alone.
 Time had taught me that lesson well enough, so the phone found a new home, briefly attending a showing against the wall before settling down in pieces upon my bed.

 The room spun.
 My balance tipped like the scales of the dead, my heart so heavy that the scale toppled over and sent feathers flying across my vision.
-Through this haze, I saw the mess that was my room.
-This compounded my anger.
-How could my room have the audacity to be dirty in the presence of such a wrathful spirit?
+Through this haze, I saw my room in disarray.
+This compounded my anger: how could my room have the audacity to be dirty in the presence of such a wrathful spirit?

-My feet pounded against the floor and, emerging from my fugue state, I found myself opposite my cluttered desk.
-It was time for a clean slate, figuratively and literally, so I slammed my hand upon the table and swept it violently across .
-My eyes were shut and my ears filled with the sound of my own vengeful, punitive voice, so much so that it was almost deafening.
+My feet pounded against the floor and, emerging from my fugue state, I confronted my cluttered desk.
+It was time for a clean slate, both figuratively and literally, so I slammed my hand upon the table and swept it violently across.
+My eyes were shut and my ears rang with the sound of my own vengeful, punitive voice, so much so that it was almost deafening.
 Then it happened.

 As the objects left my desk, there was a sudden shift.
 For an instant, my screams actually deafened me.
-Or so it seemed, though in truth it felt more like silence had replaced everything, even the air in my lungs.
+Or so it seemed, although in retrospect it felt more like silence had replaced everything, even the air in my lungs.